-As you can see, it can seem that there are many more responsibilities and liabilities involved in the role of a company Director rather than benefits.
-Before accepting the position, you must be confident, well informed about your legal obligations and the financial situation of the company.
+Before becoming a Director, you must be confident, well informed about your legal obligations, and the financial situation of the company.
 You should have the appropriate skills and knowledge to execute your duties effectively as a company Director in order to work towards the success of your company.

 Rachel is a certified company secretary from The Law Society College Dublin and currently leads the Company Secretarial Team at Accountant Online.
 Areas of expertise include Company Formation in Ireland and the UK, Company Secretarial procedures and regulations, and the Companies Act 2014 relating to small business and company directors.